When people ask about the kind of consulting work I do, I often describe it as business, brand, and marketing strategy.

 It includes what an organization says and how it listens.
 Who it speaks with and where.

-Good marketers, like any good strategist, focus on negative space—in this case, on what’s unsaid.
+Good marketers, like all good strategists, focus on negative space—in this case, on what’s unsaid.

-Marketing includes many sub-specialties: inbound marketing, outbound marketing, analytics, general storytelling, communications design, advertising, PR, etc.
+Marketing includes many sub-specialties: inbound marketing, outbound marketing, analytics, communications design, advertising, PR, etc.

 # # #